 December 2025’s Major Update 5 introduced four new maps: Devil’s Hill, Jagged Cliffs, Divided, and Lake Lemm.
 Each offers different terrain constraints that alter how settlements expand and where military engagements develop.
 The variety extends the game’s visual range considerably beyond the launch selection.
 Castle construction received a full overhaul: walls, gates, and towers now upgrade to a second tier of complexity, with modular placement replacing the fixed upgrade path.
 The fortifications now look like fortifications rather than placeholders.

-For players tracking the best games of 2026 across platforms, Manor Lords occupies a distinct register: unhurried and grounded, closer in atmosphere to the best cosy games on PC than to the dense information displays of genre rivals.
+For a reader tracking the best games of 2026 across platforms, Manor Lords occupies a particular register: unhurried and grounded, closer in atmosphere to the best cosy games on PC, including meditative titles like Dorfromantik than to the dense information displays of genre rivals.

 Manor Lords builds its city management around organic plot growth rather than the fixed-tile systems most city builders use.
 Burgage plots, the residential and commercial units that form each settlement, expand along the roads the player draws, with each plot able to host a family and a cottage industry.
 A plot adjacent to a field can become a grain producer; one near the forester becomes a firewood supply.
 Settlements develop their own spatial logic rather than snapping into predetermined layouts.